morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

 Prior to making the bed ensure that you remove all bedding items from the mattress, leaving only the exposed mattress resting on top of the bed frame.

 # Bed Making Instructions:
 -------------

 Please note that there is an optional instruction which can be considered, as per the [Prerequisities](#Prerequisites).
+To view the steps associated with the optional instruction, simply click its name and its steps will appear.

 <details>
   <summary>Mattress Protector (Optional)</summary>

   Retrieve the mattress protector and place the side with the manufacturer tag down onto the mattress.

    1. Hold one of the four fasteners of the mattress protector.
    2. Pull the fastener towards its matching corner of the mattress and tuck it tightly under that corner of the mattress.